solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

    ![Signing in with a Microsoft account](media/ex03-login-pbi.png "Sign in")

-9. In the Navigator dialog, within the list of tables select **wwi.FactSale**, confirm the preview shows some data and then select **Load**.
+9. In the Navigator dialog, within the list of tables select **wwi.FactSale**, confirm the preview shows some data, and then select **Load**.

    ![Selecting the wwi.FactSale table and viewing the preview](media/ex03-load-table-pbi.png "Select table")